conoro/hugo.conoroneill.com/content/post/new-book-for-children-great-adventurers:-the-incredible-expeditions-of-20-explorers.md

-He is just about to release his latest book "Great Adventurers: the incredible expeditions of 20 explorers." and I have it on pre-order.
+He is just about to release his latest book [Great Adventurers: the incredible expeditions of 20 explorers](https://www.amazon.co.uk/Alastair-Humphreys-Great-Adventurers/dp/1783708417) and I have it on pre-order.
 I think most kids will love it.